github/task_list/README.md

 * JavaScript: frontend task list update behavior
 * CSS: styles Markdown task list items

-## Usage
+## Usage & Integration

-The backend components are designed for rendering the Task List item checkboxes, and the frontend components handle updating the Markdown when .
+The backend components are designed for rendering the Task List item checkboxes, and the frontend components handle updating the Markdown source (embedded in the markup).

 ### Backend: Markdown pipeline filter